Defined Contribution Retirement Plan

 Each month, Georgetown University remits your contributions, along with the University contributions, to whichever investment company(ies) you have chosen.
 You may choose from three investment companies:

 - Vanguard Group (1-800-523-1188, hit “*” then “0” to speak with an associate.)

 The investment companies, in turn, invest the contributions in the specific fund or funds you have chosen.
 Each company offers a variety of investment options, ranging from conservative to aggressive.
 Georgetown University contributions are allocated proportionately to your contribution allocation.
 You may split your investments in any way you like, however many employees find using more than one vendor leads to unnecessary paperwork upon withdrawal.

-Once your eligibilty is confirmed, you will be automatically enrolled in the DCRP to contribute 3% of earnings on a pre-tax basis with such amounts invested in a TIAA LIFECYCLE Fund.
+Once your eligibility is confirmed, you will be automatically enrolled in the DCRP to contribute 3% of earnings on a pre-tax basis with such amounts invested in a TIAA LIFECYCLE Fund.
 You may log in to GMS to opt out of, or decrease the DCRP 3% automatic election and/or select different retirement vendors and/or investment fund allocation(s).
-Based on your employee contribution, you would receive a "matching contribution" from the University as illustrated below:
+Based on your employee contribution, you would receive a “matching contribution” from the University as illustrated below: